ja1umi/MUTIF09Project/HD6120Eval/Arduino Sketch/README.md

 HD-6120 has a 12-bit address space (to be precise, HD-6120 has yet another 3 extended memory address bits, so HD-6120 can have 8 banks (*fields* in PDP-8 terminology) of memory (4 kilo words per *field*) but leave it for now).
 This means that HD-6120 can have up to 4 kilo word of memory.

 One (1) word consists of 12-bit data.
 So, one word occupies 2 bytes.
-4 kilo x 2 bytes = 8 kilo bytes (kB) is necessary for full memory population.
+4 kilo x 2 bytes = 8 kilo bytes (kB) are necessary for full memory population.

 Memory for HD-6120 is implemented as an array in SRAM in Arduino Mega 2560.
 It is true that Arduino Mega 2560 has a 8 kB of SRAM but Arduino SRAM is used for other than the array (e.g. global variables).
 Thus, whole array cannot be allocated.
 Furthermore, HD-6120 expects that memory is writable.